gardenjs/docs/src/routes/(documentation)/docs/get-started/examples/examples.md

   file: './Sectionintro.svelte',
   description: 'Section intro with H2 heading, optional with superscript and teaser text.',
   examples: [
-    {title: "Section intro with superscript, H2 heading and intro text", input: {superscript: "Superscript", heading: "This is the section title", teaser: "This is the text.
-This is the text.
-This is the text.
-This is the text.
-This is the text."}}, {title: "Section intro with H2 heading and intro text", input: {heading: "This is the section title", teaser: "This is the text.
-This is the text.
-This is the text.
-This is the text.
-This is the text."}}, {title: "Section intro with H2 heading with superscript", input: {superscript: "Superscript", heading: "This is the section title"}}, {title: "Section intro with H2 heading", input: { heading: "This is the section title"}}
+    {title: "H2, superscript & intro text", input: {superscript: "Superscript", heading: "This is the section title", teaser: "This is the text...."}}, {title: "H2 & intro text", input: {heading: "This is the section title", teaser: "This is the text..."}}, {title: "H2 with superscript", input: {superscript: "Superscript", heading: "This is the section title"}}, {title: "H2", input: { heading: "This is the section title"}}
   ]
 }
 ```